ikealoverkat/Storyboard-Renpy-Guide-Doc/src/pages/StoryboardRenpyGuide.md

 Because there's no character name in the last line, the narrator will say the last line!

-> note: when you have multiple characters with the same starting letter, it's good to make their variable/shortened names different & distinguishable, so you can tell who's who at a glance & not make any confusing typos.
+> note: when you have multiple characters with the same starting letter, it's good to make their constant/shortened names different & distinguishable, so you can tell who's who at a glance & not make any confusing typos.
 > for example:
-> good variable names: kr (Karbohydrate), kash (Kashyap)
+> good constant names: kr (Karbohydrate), kash (Kashyap)
-> bad variable names: ka (Karbohydrate), ks (Kashyap) (not only are the variables very similar, a and s are also right next to eachother on the keyboard, so it'll be super easy to make typos!!!
+> bad constant names: ka (Karbohydrate), ks (Kashyap) (not only are the constants very similar, a and s are also right next to eachother on the keyboard, so it'll be super easy to make typos!!!
 D:)

+> note: Wait, what's the difference between a constant and a variable??
+(Variables are discussed [later](#python--variables-in-menu) in this document, but if you already sorta know what they are and are confused about the difference between the two, this might help!)
+>
+> Well, constants are defined *once* and cannot be changed throughout the game (like the Character constants we discussed earlier, the maximum amount of health in a healthbar, or the game title!), so their value stays *constant*, but variables can change throughout the game. (ex. amount of money/health a character has, the location of the character, a score, etc.)
+>
+> TLDR: both variables & constant are a little word/phrase you use to represent something!
+However, the value of the things variables represent vary, and the value of the things constants represent stay constant :D (the name kinda explains it lol)

 ### Images
 Yay!
 Now our characters are speaking, but they... don't really exist... and there's no settings for them to be either...
 How do we solve this?
 With images!
 Let's add pictures to our *visual* novel :D